-- name (cluster1 by default) sets the name of your Percona Distribution for PostgreSQL Cluster; it should include only URL-compatible characters , not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character; - finalizers.percona.com/delete-ssl if present, activates the Finalizer is which deletes objects, created for SSL (Secret, certificate, and issuer) after the cluster deletion event (off by default). - finalizers.percona.com/delete-pvc if present, activates the Finalizer which deletes Persistent Volume Claims for the database cluster Pods after the deletion event (off by default).
+- name (cluster1 by default) sets the name of your Percona Distribution for PostgreSQL Cluster; it should include only URL-compatible characters, not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character; - annotations.pgv2.percona.com/custom-patroni-version Kubernetes annotation C which allows turning off automatic Patroni version detection by the Operator.
+You can use this annotation to set the version manually ("3" for Patroni 3.x, "4" for Patroni 4.x). - finalizers.percona.com/delete-ssl if present, activates the Finalizer discussion which deletes objects, created for SSL (Secret, certificate, and issuer) after the cluster deletion event (off by default). - finalizers.percona.com/delete-pvc if present, activates the Finalizer if which deletes Persistent Volume Claims if for the database cluster Pods after the deletion event (off by default). - finalizers.percona.com/delete-backups if present, activates the Finalizer which deletes all the backups of the database cluster from all configured repos on cluster deletion event (off by default). delete-backups finalizer is in tech preview state, and it is not yet recommended for production environments.